Support Of Donald Trump Will ‘Collapse’ As Impeachment Moves Forward, Presidential Historian Predicts

 Trump has been consistently among the most-disliked presidents since taking office — and even before — but his impeachment did not have the support of a majority of Americans until recent weeks.
 As the impeachment proceedings against him have moved forward, the number of Americans who want to see Trump both impeached and removed from office has risen to close to 50 percent in a series of polls.
 As The Inquisitr reported, a recent poll from the independent research firm SSRS found that the 50 percent of Americans who want Trump removed from office are more than double the number of those who wanted President Bill Clinton impeached and removed as he faced impeachment hearings in 1998.

 Brinkley added that Democrats have a chance to seize on Trump’s sinking approval numbers and the rising number of Americans who want to see him impeached.
-He noted that Democratic candidates can draw a contrast for voters on what appears to be Trump’s lies regarding his pressure on Ukraine to dig up dirt on political rival Joe Biden.
+He noted that Democratic candidates can draw a contrast for voters on what appears to be Trump’s lies regarding his reported pressure on Ukraine to dig up dirt on political rival Joe Biden.

 “I think the Democrats might want to look at the way Jimmy Carter pulled off victory in 1976.
 He took the high road.
 He ran on saying, I will never tell a lie to you,” Brinkley said.
 “He didn’t have to say Nixon’s lies or Lyndon Johnson’s lies, just that I am clean, good governance coming your way if you vote for me.”